 - Having someone on the bench allows he/she to avoid the feelings of vulnerability that follow when going all in with the person they want to date.

-- Benching someone also allows him/her to escape feelings of vulnerability of not having a backup-just-in-case option.
+- Benching someone also allows him/her to escape the vulnerable feelings of not having a backup just-in-case option.

 - If they are playing the “game,” but not facing vulnerability of commitment (even if clumsily grappling with it), a healthy relationship will never develop—trust me.

-- Benching reflects ambivalence about being in a relationship is undoubtedly high.
+- Benching reflects ambivalence about being in a relationship; and the level is undoubtedly high.

 Why Does it Work?